The Incredible Hulk (film): Critical response

 Christy Lemire of the Associated Press found that "the inevitable comparisons to Iron Man, Marvel Studios' first blockbuster this summer, serve as a glaring reminder of what this Hulk lacks: wit and heart.
 Despite the presence of Edward Norton, an actor capable of going just as deep as Robert Downey Jr., we don't feel a strong sense of Bruce Banner's inner conflict".
 A.O.
 Scott of The New York Times opined, "'The Adequate Hulk' would have been a more suitable title.
 There are some big, thumping fights and a few bright shards of pop-cultural wit, but for the most part this movie seems content to aim for the generic mean".
 David Ansen of Newsweek wrote, "Leterrier has style, he's good with action and he's eager to give the audience its money's worth of bone-crunching battles.
 Still, once the movie leaves the atmospheric Brazilian settings, nothing in this "Hulk" sinks in deeply: its familiar genre pleasures are all on the surface. ...
 The movie's scene stealer is Tim Blake Nelson, making a comically welcome third act appearance as the unethical but madly enthusiastic scientist Samuel Sterns".
+Fionnuala Halligan of Screen Daily called the film "an effects-laden spectacular with a respected, Oscar-nominated actor which culminates in a massive CGI monster mash on the streets of Manhattan," and notes that "[A]lthough Edward Norton tries hard to shade it, Hulk is at heart an extended set-up for two cartoonish monsters to slam each other around Manhattan like a CGI version of a WWF match."